TikTok's White Highlighter Hack Changed My Makeup For The Better

 @blendsbypouja Safe to say there are better shades in the collection, HOWEVER this shade is soooo unique on my skintone & im kinda in love #beautyhacks #beautyreview #makeup #viralmakeup #fyp #sephora #selenagomez #rarebeauty #fullfaceofrarebeauty #viral ♬ come and get it - <3

-After applying a little foundation (I recently pivoted to Lancôme Teint Idole Ultra Wear Care & Glow Foundation, £35, which is lightweight but provides great coverage) and perfecting my blush (Jones Road The Best Blush in Berry, £26), I dotted the concealer onto the high points of my face straight from the concealer wand.
+After applying a little foundation (I recently pivoted to Lancôme Teint Idole Ultra Wear Care & Glow Foundation, $69, which is lightweight but provides great coverage) and perfecting my blush, I dotted the concealer onto the high points of my face straight from the concealer wand.
 This was a mistake.
 I ended up using way too much, which meant blending it out took a while and almost ruined my painstakingly applied makeup.
 I went back in with the remainder of the product on my foundation brush to cancel out the striking white tones, which worked a treat, and headed back to the drawing board.

 Advertisement